 Burping, belching, stomach growling, gas pains, sore throat, phlegm, difficulty swallowing, coughing, reflux/heartburn, diarrhea, constipation even voice problems… Are any of these symptoms persistent or chronic issues in your life?

 Fortunately, most of the symptoms above have not been ongoing issues in my life, so I was never completely aware of just how much they can impact the day-to-day quality and enjoyment of life.
 Not too long ago that all changed when I experienced food poisoning.
-It is because of what I suffered through that I am writing this article to give you simple every day and inexpensive strategies you can implement to reduce or even completely eliminate any and all of these symptoms.
+It is because of what I suffered that I am writing this article to give you simple everyday and inexpensive strategies you can implement to reduce or even completely eliminate any and all of these symptoms.
 Though many things can cause these symptoms they ultimately, for the most part, center around a compromised digestive system (dyspepsia).

-The food poisoning caused me to have seriously painful abdominal/gas pains and for some reason, constipation.
+The food poisoning caused seriously painful abdominal/gas pains and for some reason, constipation.
 I was constantly belching and burping which was my body‘s attempt to try to rid myself of the gas that was building up in my digestive system and this led to reflux symptoms like sore throat, phlegm, heartburn and cough, and even difficulty speaking.
 I knew the toxic bacteria were causing an imbalance in my gut and I took a powerful probiotic (100 billion) but I wasn’t sure how quickly or how much it would help.
 To address constipation, I took a tablespoon of ground psyllium husks stirred into 10 ounces of water and drank it immediately.
 I was also concerned about dehydration so I drank plenty of water and added electrolytes by drinking half of a bottle of Pedialyte.
 In less than 24 hours, the psyllium resolved constipation and 90% of my abdominal pain.

 However, I continued to have a sore throat, cough, and difficulty speaking.
 These are often common symptoms of GERD (gastroesophageal reflux) and LPR, (silent reflux called Laryngopharyngeal Reflux).